f-prime/HTTPLang/README.md

 #### getvalue

-Gives the ability to pull the value from a tag, useful for getting values of forms upon a form submisson.
+Gives the ability to pull the value from a tag, useful for getting values of forms upon a form submission.

 Supported attributes to find by: